-There are endless recipes for a Lemon Drizzle Cake and even more variations of what constitutes one.
-This recipe is based on one I learned all those years ago in school but with a slight updating.
-This recipe uses flour and ground almonds, but if you want a nut-free cake then use 175g self raising flour and omit the ground almond.
+There are endless recipes for a lemon drizzle cake and even more variations of what constitutes one.
+This recipe is based on one we learned all those years ago in school but with a slight updating.
+This recipe uses flour and ground almonds, but if you want a nut-free cake then use 175 g self-raising flour and omit the ground almond.

 The cake is made with the all-in-one method in a mixer and if you don't have one, then you can do it just as well by hand.
 If you can, buy large, juicy, wax-free lemons (the zest is used as well as the juice so best without the wax coating).

-Note: The sugar for the syrup can be a simple white granulated, sugar nibs or for extra flavour, demerara.
-All will give a crunchy coating to the cake and bring much needed sweetness too.
+Note: The sugar for the syrup can be a simple white granulated, sugar nibs or for extra flavor, demerara.
+All will give a crunchy coating to the cake and bring much-needed sweetness too.

 - For the Cake:

 - 1/2 teaspoon baking powder